 The Careermap team has been looking for some apprentice-related trivia.
-After a good bit of digging around, we’ve come up with some fascinating facts about apprenticeships.
+After a good bit of digging around, we’ve come up with some quirky facts about apprenticeships.

 For those curious to learn more about apprenticeships, here goes;

 - In this day and age, women take up 55% of all apprenticeships

 - In 2014, health and social care apprenticeships were the most common (vacancies are presently available in London, Birmingham and Manchester.
-See the Careeramp website for details)
+See the Careermap website for details)

 - In 2013 and 2014, more than 850,000 people were undertaking apprenticeships, earning a living while learning a trade at the same time